Malacath-92/Proxy-PDF-Maker/README.md

 If you right-click a card in either the Card Grid or the Print Preview you will open the card's context menu.
 In this menu you will see various options for the card:
 - _Remove External Card_: Removes the card from the project. **Only visible if the card is an external card.**
 - _Reset Backside_: Resets the backside for this card back to the default. **Only visible if the card has a non-default backside and backsides are enabled.**
+- _Clear Backside_: Clears the backside, that is make it white. **Only visible if the card has a non-default backside and backsides are enabled.**
 - Bleed Options:
     - _Infer Input Bleed_: Default setting.
 The app will try to determine whether the image has a bleed edge or not.
     - _Assume Full Bleed_: The image has a full bleed edge.